renaissance-publishing/renaissance/content/chapters/21-races.md

 - *No Bones*: Lacking a skeletal structure, Clay Men cannot take advantage of *leverage*; this severely reduces their ability to deploy their strength.
   - Their DB is 0.
   - They suffer a -30 penalty on checks where *leverage* would be required.
-- *Blind*: Clay Men have most of the senses that other races do—taste, touch, smell and hearing—but they are *blind*.
+- *Blind*: Clay Men have most of the senses that other races do — taste, touch, smell and hearing — but they are *blind*.
 - *Acute Hearing*: Clay men have an incredible sense of hearing, stemming from their abilit to use their entire surface to detect sound.
   They gain a +20 bonus to auditory perception checks, and can hear both very low and very high pitches of sound.
 - *Envelop*: Clay Men have a unique form of physical combat available to them: simply enveloping (and then digesting) an enemy; this works much like *grappling*, except that the grappled creature is pulled completely inside the Clay Man.